 A recent study, based on one of the largest and most comprehensive examinations of foundation capacity-building grants ever conducted, offers new insight as to whether capacity-building grants actually stimulate financial growth for nonprofits.

-In As You Sow, So Shall You Reap?, just published in the academic journal Nonprofit Management & Leadership, authors Lewis Faulk (American University) and Mandi J. Stewart (North Carolina State University) evaluate fifteen years of data from 260 organizations that received Meyer Foundation capacity-building grants and conclude that these investments produce positive, long-term financial results for the nonprofits receiving them—no matter what type of capacity-building the grants supported.
+In As You Sow, So Shall You Reap?, just published in the academic journal Nonprofit Management & Leadership, authors Lewis Faulk (American University) and Mandi J. Stewart (North Carolina State University) evaluate 15 years of data from 260 organizations that received Meyer Foundation capacity-building grants and conclude that these investments produce positive, long-term financial results for the nonprofits receiving them—no matter what type of capacity-building the grants supported.

 To reach their conclusions, the authors examined financial data for three years following a grant decision of the more than 400 nonprofit organizations that submitted grant proposals for both capacity-building and more general requests.
 They used the financial data to determine: if receipt of a capacity-building grant is positively associated with future financial growth; if receipt of a financially-focused capacity-building grant is positively associated with future financial growth; and, if the financial outcomes of nonprofits receiving targeted financial capacity-building grants would differ from nonprofits receiving non-financially-targeted capacity grants.